 Step 11: Put in Top Rack of Oven for 5 Minutes Only.

 Put in top rack of oven for 5 minutes only.
 Make sure the oven is completely preheated, it actually makes a huge difference.

 Step 12: Turn Oven Off.
 Slide Pizza Off Pan Onto Bare Rack and Return to Oven 2 More Minutes.

 Turn oven off after five minutes.
 Slide pizza off pan onto bare rack.
 Put the pizza back in the oven for 2 more minutes with oven off.

 Your smoke alarm may be sounding now, even with no visible smoke.
 Mine does.
 When sliding the pizza off the pan, try not to dribble any excess olive oil into the bare oven.

 Check at one minute for scorching or burning of the bottom of the pizza.
 You turned the oven off, right?

 Ovens are different, so you may have to adjust a minute or two.
 Don't go above nine minutes total.
 Even if the crust isn't brown, pull it out at nine minutes anyway and you will be happy.

-Step 13: Pull the entire rack out at seven minutes.
-Allow to cool 1 minute.
+Pull the entire rack out at seven minutes.
+Allow to cool 1 or 2 minutes.